celesteh/SuperColliderCOC/sc-coc.md

 ### Self-Promotion

 * You are invited to use the SuperCollider mailing lists and forums to share your own projects and events, commercial or noncommercial, that directly involve SuperCollider.
+Posting your artistic projects is specifically encouraged.
 * You may also share news of projects and events that are only topically related to SuperCollider, provided that they are noncommercial.
 * Avoid using the community as a platform to advertise commercial products that lack direct connections to the software.
 * Self-promotion postings should be in courteous volumes and preferably include good descriptions.